 - It’s okay to borrow.
 You’d be surprised how many of your friends and relatives have baby products stashed away in a closet gathering dust.
 Well, after wiping away that dust, you can put them to use.
 Most people are more than happy to let you borrow – or may even give you – old baby cribs, clothing, and toys.
 You can save hundreds of dollars by simply asking.

 - Cut back in other areas.
 After having a baby, you’ll need to readjust your budget.
 By eliminating just one or two frivolous expenses, you can free up considerable amounts of cash for monthly baby expenses.
-Check out this list to see if you can identify relevant expenses in your own life.

 Making Smart Financial Decisions